 The EGL internal audit program includes the scheduling of each area of the business to be assessed for compliance to the defined management system at least once per annum.
-Results of internal audit findings are presented to relevant business unit managers as well as the CEO and Board Chair, where findings and potential improvements are reviewed at Board level.
+Results of internal audit findings are presented to relevant business unit managers as well as the CEO and Chair of the Board, where findings and potential improvements are reviewed at Board level.